List of compositions by André Previn

-André Previn has composed film scores (including many songs), jazz pieces and contemporary classical music.
+André Previn has composed film scores (including songs), jazz pieces and contemporary classical music.
 His earliest compositions known at least by name/type are student works from the mid-1940s (a clarinet sonata, a string quartet, a rhapsody for violin and orchestra and some art songs).
 They were written at the same time as he did his first work for the movies (1946) and his first jazz recordings (1945).

 He composed the music for the film musical It's Always Fair Weather (1955), and music for five new songs written with Alan Jay Lerner for the film Paint Your Wagon (1969).

 In Hollywood between 1946 and 1969, Previn also worked extensively as an adaptor, winning his four Academy Awards (out of 13 nominations) for works in this category: Gigi (Original score by Frederick Loewe for the film), Porgy and Bess (stage-to-film adaptation of George Gershwin's opera score), Irma la Douce (the film used the score of the stage musical by Marguerite Monnot, but the songs themselves were omitted) and My Fair Lady (stage-to-film adaptation of Fredrick Loewe's musical score).
 While working as an adaptor, Previn regularly modified the original compositions.
 At times, he was adding some own music, orchestrating, conducting and playing piano, as well.